zoeyg/blog-posts/how-to-CPTC.md

 ### Industry Specific Regulation

 CPTC generally has a theme/industry, and you're going to want to research what industry specific regulations the company is going to care about.
-As an example, this year the competition was pentesting for a power company.
+As an example, this year the competition was pentesting a power company.
 We spent a fair amount of time researching the NERC CIP regulations and how certain common issues might violate certain regulations.
 Having this information in your report will really drive home the business impact.
+Looking up what businesses have been fined for violations might be helpful as well when it comes to explaining business impact.

 ## How to Practice

 HackTheBox, Vulnhub, and TryHackMe are some great options.
+[CTFs](https://ctftime.org/) can be good for learning how to exploit web applications.
 We predominantly used HackTheBox for practice, but early on did some TryHackMe as it has more introductory content, though that seems to be changing.
 Checkout the tracks on HackTheBox as they divide up some of the boxes into topics for learning.
 The Active Directory track on HTB was rather helpful in regards to learning some windows pentesting.
 The Dante Pro Lab was helpful as well, and is a good approximation of CPTC, though is actually probably harder in a number of respects since I don't think it's designed to be finished in one or two 8 hour sessions.
 If you can get through the entirety of that Pro Lab you're probably gonna be pretty well prepared.
-We attempted to practice at least once a week, and sometimes twice in the weeks before globals.
+If you ever get stuck on boxes, there are options for hints.
+For a lot of the retired boxes, there are various writeups available.
+For active boxes, checkout the HackTheBox discord, and be prepared to list what you've already tried while you ask nicely for a nudge.

 As you're going through different boxes, **make sure to keep notes as you go through them**.
 If you're unable to document and explain how you were able to compromise something it won't really matter that you were able to get in.
 It's obviously not required for HackTheBox, but it's also good to think about steps to mitigate the vulnerability.
 What could be changed to prevent it and harden/secure the application/service/box.
 You can also draw from your notes later to create cheat sheets for different tools.
 As an aside, you could also turn these writeups into blog posts and post them to your personal blog/site.
 Potential employers will then know you have experience with certain things 😉.